-Any activity that is not outlined in Table 1 or explicitly approved by UBCM is not eligible for grant funding.
+Any activity that is not outlined in Table 1 or is not directly connected to activities approved in the application is not eligible for grant funding.
 This includes:

-- Routine or ongoing operating and/or planning costs or activities that are not incremental to the project; - Development or amendment of plans or maps primarily intended for emergency response. - Development of databases: - Purchase of software, software licences, service subscriptions, or membership fees; - Development of FireSmart plans, other than CWRPs, amendments to existing CWRPs and FireSmart Neighbourhood Plans; - Development or update of feasibility studies (including water tank location analysis); - Purchase, construction or siting of Fire Danger rating signs; - Purchase of non-FireSmart BC branded items for community events and/or recruitment/retention of volunteers;

-- Purchase of emergency supplies (e.g. first aid kits, evacuation supplies) for community members or households; - Wildfire threat assessments and fuel treatment unit identification on private land (outside of GIS and/or FireSmart assessments, with the land owners' consent) or outside of the eligible WUI.
-Private Managed Forest Land (PMFL) wildfire threat assessments may be eligible if located within the eligible one kilometre WUI and the PMFL owner has consented; and, - For FireSmart crew activities only: - o Purchase of machinery and/or livestock for grazing. - Work undertaken by the Ministry - o Any third-party requirements to address hazard abatement under the Wildfire Act. - Hazard abatement activities related to existing or decommissioned saw mills (e.g. removal of slabs and/or sawdust).
+- Routine or ongoing operating and/or planning costs or activities that are not incremental to the project; - Development or amendment of plans or maps primarily intended for emergency response. - Development of databases; - Purchase of software, software licences, service subscriptions, or membership fees; - Development of FireSmart plans, other than CWRPs, amendments to existing CWRPs and FireSmart Neighbourhood Plans; - Development or update of feasibility studies (including water tank location analysis); - Purchase, construction or siting of Fire Danger rating signs; - Purchase of non-FireSmart BC branded items for community events and/or recruitment/retention of volunteers; - Purchase of emergency supplies (e.g. first aid kits, evacuation supplies) for community members or households; - Wildfire threat assessments and fuel treatment unit identification on private land (outside of GIS and/or FireSmart assessments, with the land owners' consent) or outside of the eligible WUI.
+Private Managed Forest Land (PMFL) wildfire threat assessments may be eligible if located within the eligible one kilometre WUI and the PMFL owner has consented; and, - For fuel management and/or FireSmart crew activities only: - Purchase of machinery and/or livestock for grazing. - Work undertaken by the Ministry, including prescribed fire staff support. - o Any third-party requirements to address hazard abatement under the Wildfire Act. - Hazard abatement activities related to existing or decommissioned saw mills (e.g. removal of slabs and/or sawdust).